-In this section we use our mathematical model to investigate a theoretical treatment for increased basal growth in the dermis, i.e. increasing the model parameter $\beta_0$ .
-The non-diabetic wounds reach closure by day 14 (Fig. 7(a)), by which point the non-diabetic dermal curve is $A_d$ =0.05.
-Following our analysis of reduced $\beta_0$ and parameter sensitivity we fix the parameters estimated by the diabetic best fit and increase $\beta_0$ to show how the time taken until $A_d$ =0.05 changes with our theoretical treatment. $\beta_0$ is held at the increased value for all time and results are presented in Fig. 11.
+In this section we use our mathematical model to investigate a theoretical treatment for increased basal growth in the dermis, i.e. increasing the model parameter β_0 .
+The non-diabetic wounds reach closure by day 14 (Fig. 7a) by which point, the non-diabetic dermal curve is $A_d = 0.05$.
+Following our analysis of reduced β_0 and parameter sensitivity we fix the parameters estimated by the diabetic best fit and increase β_0 to show how the time taken until $A_d = 0.005$ changes with our theoretical treatment. β_0 is held at the increased value for all time and results are presented in Fig. 11.

-From Fig. 7(a) we deduce that, in non-diabetic healing, wound closure is achieved by day 14.
-By increasing $\beta_0$ , as shown in Fig. 11(a), from the estimated diabetic value of 0.0715 to an enhanced value of 0.34, the model predicts that the diabetic wounds will also close by day 14, normalising the dermal healing time in the diabetic wound.
-We observe that the curve representing increased $\beta_0$ levels off at a minimum healing time of 10 days.
+From Fig. 7(a) we deduce that, in normal healing, wound closure is achieved by day 14.
+By increasing β_0 , as shown in Fig. 11(a), from the estimated diabetic value of 0.0715 to an enhanced value of 0.34, the model predicts that the diabetic wounds will also close by day 14, normalising the dermal healing time in the diabetic wound.
+We observe that the curve representing increased β_0 levels off at a minimum healing time of 10 days.
 Similarly, the same treatment in the non-diabetic wound results in a reduced dermal healing time, with the curve having the same qualitative behaviour as that in Fig. 11(a).
-Fig. 11(b) shows how increasing $\beta_0$ from $\beta_0 = 0.0715$ to $\beta_0 = 0.34$ alters the contributions of contraction and growth to healing of the dermis in the diabetic wound, making them more consistent with the proportions seen in healthy, non-diabetic tissue.
+Fig. 11(b) shows how increasing β_0 from $\beta_0 = 0.0715$ to $\beta_0 = 0.34$ alters the contributions of contraction and growth to healing of the dermis in the diabetic wound, making them more consistent with the proportions seen in healthy, non-diabetic tissue.

 Our model suggested that the contribution from mechanosensitive proliferation in the dermis was much less than that from basal proliferation.
-We compared the contribution to healing from contraction and dermal growth and concluded that the proportion of healing by dermal growth is much lower in the diabetic case than the non-diabetic case whereas the proportion healed by contraction was greater in the diabetic case.
+We compared the contribution to healing from contraction and dermal growth and concluded that, the proportion of healing by dermal growth is much lower in the diabetic case than the non-diabetic case whereas the proportion healed by contraction was greater in the diabetic case.
 We investigated a treatment for increased basal growth and showed that it is theoretically possible to mimic normal healing by increasing just one of the parameters in our model (representing basal dermal growth).
-Combining the above results we suggest that increased
+Combining the above results we suggest that increased dermal growth is the most effective target for treatment in order to speed up the rate of healing in diabetic wounds and normalise the proportion of healing due to contraction and dermal growth.